-The Department of Homeland Security (DHS or Department) will use EventBrite for event planning, management, and attendee registration.
-DHS Office of Public Affairs (OPA) serves as the executive agent for the department’s use of EventBrite and controls who at the Department has access to use the service.
+The Department of Homeland Security (DHS or Department) will use SurveyMonkey to create online surveys for external relations (communications/outreach/public dialogue).
+DHS will also use SurveyMonkey to meet a mandate by the Federal CIO to provide customer satisfaction surveys on public-facing websites.
+DHS Office of Public Affairs (OPA) serves as the executive agent for the department’s use of SurveyMonkey and controls who at the Department has access to use the service.